A pub was set up along the route of Detroit’s St Patrick’s Day Parade with the express purpose of banning Irish people. The result was amazing.

 The fake temporary pub was created to raise awareness of how Irish immigrants were once treated in the U.S. and to highlight present-day conversations about race and immigration.
+This stunt happened in March 2018 but given the year the world's had since and the political climate it remains extremely relevant.

 On St. Patrick's Day, everyone is Irish.
 And everyone trying to get into the No Irish Pub will be treated like an Irish Immigrant.Posted by No Irish Pub on Friday, March 16, 2018